Wired Connection Klipper Configuration

 lsusb

-- Prompts that there is no
+- It will prompt that there is no

 ls

-command, you can execute this command to install it:sudo apt-get install usbutils
+command; you can execute this command to install it:sudo apt-get install usbutils

 -